ntwigamartin/photo-sharing-app/README.md

 This is an application built with Next.JS framework where users can share their photos and view other users photos .

 ## Using the app
 The application is accessible online via this [link](https://photolib.vercel.app/).
+Currently, the application is configured to only use google OAuth for authentication so you will need to have a google account to sign in.
 It can also be accessed locally by following the below instructions to set it up;

 - Step 1: clone this repository to your local environment;